NREL/inspire_oedi_access/tutorials/intro.md

-# Welcome to the PVDAQ Training
+# Welcome to the Inspire Agrivoltaics Shading Tool Data Download Training

-Here is a collection of Jupyter Journals ready to run in your browser through Google Collab and expore the capabilities of PVDAQ, RdTools, and PVAnalytics.
+Here is a collection of Jupyter Journals ready to run in your browser through Google Collab and explore the data of the agrivoltaics shading dataset.

 Clicking on the rocket-icon on the top allows you to launch the journals on [Google Colaboratory](https://colab.research.google.com/) for interactive mode.